Packet loss is one of the most important network performance metrics, but what is packet loss, what causes it and how do you fix it?

 Sometimes a router will calculate the best path and send a packet down a blocked route.
 By the time the packet approaches that block, the routers closer to the problem will already know about it and reroute the packet around the defective neighbor.
 That rerouting can overload alternative routers.
 If the defect on a router prevents status notifications from being sent out, then the packet will be sent to that router regardless.

 In short, the further a packet has to travel, the more routers it will pass through.
-More routers mean more potential points of failure and a higher likelihood that a packet will be dropped.
+More routers mean more potential points of failure and a higher likelihood that dropped packets will occur.

 Packet loss considerations